bryant-treacle/Revenge-Ratv0.3-compiled/README.md

 Password: infected

 # Configuring the Revenge-Rat C2 Server
-Unzip the password-protected zip file and open the Revenge-RAT v3 - NYANxCAT folder.
+Unzip the password-protected zip file and open the **Revenge-RAT v3 - NYANxCAT** folder, and execute the **Revenge-RAT v0.3.exe** File.
-Execute the Revenge-RAT v0.3.exe File.
 - In the popup windows, you can create a Socket Key, which you can see from the example below, is the value that will be used to separate the different segments of the data being received from the clients.
   - Example: ``` InformationRevenge-RATTnlhbkNhdFJldmVuZ2U=Revenge-RATX0QwMjk0QUYwRevenge-RAT192.168.75.102 ```
   - It is important to make this value unique to help avoid detection from prebuilt rulesets.
 It is also important to note that the same Socket Key will be used to build the client.